rockstor/rockon-registry/README.md

 1. If no Rock-on exists for your app already, create a new one.
 The obvious choice.

 2. Create a new Rock-on if one already exists for this project, but the new one will use a different docker image.
 E.g., an existing Rock-on uses an image from linuxserver.io, while the one you are interested in submitting uses an image created by the owner of the project.
 You can subsequently submit a proposal to deprecate the existing Rock-on.
 Reasons for that could be that the underlying docker container has not been maintained in a long time, or the new Rock-on will have the same or more functionality and is more popular with the community.
-Note: ensure that the container name

 3. Update the existing Rock-on if the changes do not include the use of a different image.
 E.g., the Handbrake Rock-on was expanded with a few useful user parameters over time, but continued to use the same underlying docker image.
 Here it made more sense to update the existing Rock-on instead of submitting a new version.